Bunnings: marketplace guide

 Order extra data items

-When an order is imported to ChannelEngine, ChannelEngine also fetches extra data items related to the order itself – or to order lines.
+When an order is imported to ChannelEngine, ChannelEngine also retrieves extra data items related to the order itself – or to order lines.
 This extra data is specific to this marketplace.
 An explanation of each can be found below:

 Order extra data

-Keys | Conditional* | Description |
+| Keys | Conditional* | Description |

 exported |